Providers

 Lifecycle hooks

-Singleton providers can implement lifecycle hooks:
+Singleton providers can implement three lifecycle hooks:

 @Injectable()